+Next, let us mention that the sample size changes with each fold when we carry out cross-validation to get the optimal pruning parameter for $h_r$.
+We modify our bandwidth estimate for each fold by utilizing the results of \cite{calanico2020optbw}: the optimal bandwidth is proportional to the sample size.\footnote{The implemented correction depends on the initially set bandwidth type (MSE or CE).
+For example, when one uses CE, the adjusted bandwidth for cv-sample is $h_{r,val} = h_r \left(\frac{N_{tr,val}}{N^{tr}}\right)^{-1/(3+p)}$.
+This is typically not a large difference for the training set, but considerable for the evaluation set.
+Note that \cite{calanico2020optbw} derives the closed form solution, which is not feasible here, although it provides a good rule of thumb here.
+The scaling in the exponent should be between $-1/(3+q)$ and $-1/(5+2q)$ to mimic the generic bandwidth choice.}

-Let us start with bandwidth selection.
-This paper does not offer a non-parametric method to estimate the conditional expectation function in the running variable, only parametric polynomials.\footnote{It would be an interesting research avenue to extend the EMSE criterion to non-parametric estimators as well.
-The algorithm could handle this extension naturally by including splitting the running variable as well, but the bias-variance trade-off would alter the behavior of the criterion.} However, in practice a properly working solution is to use an under-smoothing bandwidth on the full sample, then restrict the used sample and employ the algorithm in this restricted sample.
-There is a recent discussion on selecting the order of polynomials used during the estimation (see, e.g., \cite{imbens2019poly} or \cite{zuhan2020poly}). \footnote{The main recommendation of \cite{imbens2019poly} is to use low order (local) polynomials to avoid noisy estimates. \cite{zuhan2020poly} proposes a measure that incorporates the most frequently used non-parametric tools to select the order of polynomial.} This paper offers a natural approach to select the order of polynomials: use the cross-validation procedure jointly with the complexity parameter to select $q$.
-As the estimated EMSE value is an unbiased estimator, it will lead to EMSE optimal order of polynomial selection as well.
+Finally, there is a discussion on selecting the order of polynomials used during the estimation (see, e.g., \citealt{imbens2019poly} or \citealt{pei2022local}). \footnote{The main recommendation of \cite{imbens2019poly} is to use low-order (local) polynomials to avoid noisy estimates. \cite{pei2022local} propose a measure incorporating the most frequently used nonparametric tools to select the polynomial order.} This paper offers a natural approach to selecting the order of polynomials: use the cross-validation procedure jointly with bandwidth and the complexity parameter to select the order of the local polynomial estimator.
+As the estimated EMSE value is an unbiased estimator, it will also lead to the EMSE optimal order of polynomial selection.